Skip to Content

 Known as the big pink granite boulder, Enchanted Rock is a great park to add to your list of weekend trips in Texas.

-The Native Americans that once called this area home believed that Enchanted Rock has magical powers and was known to often have ceremonies atop the granite boulder.
+The Native Americans who once called this area home believed Enchanted Rock had magical powers and would often hold ceremonies atop the granite boulder.

 Texas is full of great small towns to visit on a weekend trip.
-In my opinion, it is these towns that show you what real Texas hospitality is all about.
+These towns show you what real Texas hospitality is all about.

-Many of them contain great wineries, charming historic downtown areas, and romantic bed and breakfast rooms.
+Many contain great wineries, charming historic downtown areas, and romantic bed and breakfast rooms.

 river and trees in Wimberley-one of the Texas weekend getaways